learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

 error!
 Also, many computers need extra programs or setup to be used for coding.
 Many would-be developers have tossed their laptops out the window in frustration around environment setup.
 They wrongly assumed that "If I can't _set up_ the language, there's no way I can _use_ the language."
-Nothing can be further from the truth!
+Nothing could be further from the truth!

 Learn provides a solution for this so you can get to writing code faster: the